Waxo/sound-parameters-extractor/README.md

 ##### Spectral roll off point
 ###### `spectralRollOffPoint(frame, sampleRate, cutoff, hz = false)`
 Computes the spectral roll-off point on a given frame.
 Is computed on the modulus of the fft (don't forget to delete the first half of the FFT).
 If hz is true the return will be in hertz, if not it's the index in the vector.

 ##### Spectral centroid
 ###### `spectralCentroid(frame)`
 Computes the spectral centroid on a given frame.
 It's computed on the modulus of the fft (don't forget to delete the first half of the FFT).

+###### `spectralCentroidSRF(frame, sampleRate)`
+This method uses the spectral roll off point with a cutoff of 50%, this is the equivalent of the spectral centroid, currently the spectral centroid method have some problems with ALIZE

 ##### Deltas
 ###### `deltaFrameAllSignal(acousticVectors, overlap)`